Exception Management

 • Policy

-Each has its own exception module and, while they work almost exactly the same way, they are used in different scenarios:
+Each has its exception module and, while they work almost the same way, they are used in different scenarios:

-• Compliance Exceptions: when a compliance requirement is not applicable to you.
+• Compliance Exceptions: when a compliance requirement does not apply to your organisation.
 For example, if you are doing PCI-DSS and you are not a “Service Provider” many requirements do not apply to you so you can link them to a Compliance Exception.
+In ISO they are sometimes called "justifications for exclusions".

 • Risk Exceptions: under Risk Management / Risk Exceptions.